ihumaunkabir/tg-finbot/README.md

 ```

 #### Backend
-Run the backend of bot by
+Run the backend of bot.
 ```
 python main.py
 ```